 - When the Job's Customer ID does not yet exist on Esko Cloud (IAM partner), it is automatically created. - When the task is launched on multiple input files, any SmartNames it uses are resolved against the first input file. - The task will fail in these situations: - when the Job does not have a Customer assigned (Customer ID). - when the Job does not have a Job Folder assigned. - when there is already an Inactive Job with that same Job Name or with a same combination of Order ID and SubOrder ID. - when the Job is marked for Job Sharing.
-Learn more in Collaborating via Esko Cloud.
+Learn more in Sharing to Collaborate with other AE servers.